-In the full swing of the farmers’ market season, there can be a great deal of competition and an even greater deal of repetitiveness—in the spring everyone has lettuce, in the summer it’s tomatoes and cucumbers and squash.
+In the full swing of the farmers market season, there can be a great deal of competition and an even greater deal of repetitiveness—in the spring everyone has lettuce, in the summer it’s tomatoes and cucumbers and squash.
 So what are some ways you can compete and get customers to come to your table?
 Luckily, you have quite a few options, and the more of them you pursue, the more success you’re likely to see.
-Here are six things you can do to sell more at the farmers market.
+Here are six things you can do to find greater farmers market success.

 1. Grow Staples